Toray contributes low-environmental impact textile data to Higg MSI, expanding industry knowledge

 Higg and our partners at the Sustainable Apparel Coalition will continue partnering with Toray for even richer data collaboration in the near future.
 We are excited to expand the Higg MSI with additional textile data from Toray and future contributors, bringing sustainability insights to the designers and developers who rely on the Higg MSI.

 “We hope we can contribute to enhancing the Higg MSI to continue improving data and developing material sharing and private processes functions,” Terai added.

-Thanks to Toray, and many other partners, we have a globally built tool, showcasing the strengths and weaknesses of virtually all materials in the world, to make more impactful decisions in fashion materials.
+Thanks to Toray and numerous other partners, this global tool showcases the strengths and weaknesses of virtually all materials in the world, helping the consumer goods industry make more impactful, sustainable decisions.